OrbitGroup/ProjectOrbit/README.md

 Development should be fully supported on Linux/Windows/Mac as the project does not take a dependency on anything other than native .NET Core libraries.

-All you need to be able to run this project is .NET Core 3.1 and an IDE.
+All you need to be able to run this project is .NET 6 and an IDE.
 You do not need to have Docker installed.
 Simply load the solution and run it, your IDE (Visual Studio, Rider, etc) should automatically restore the nuget packages.

 ## Models